-You will join a community of more than 3,000 postgraduates engaged in world-class research across a range of disciplines.
+You will join a community of postgraduates engaged in world-class research across a range of disciplines.
 As a postgraduate researcher you are a fundamental part of our vibrant research culture.

 Postgraduate research is an integral part of the University.
-The research you undertake will not only build on your knowledge of your subject but the wider direction of research at the University: over half of all submissions to the 2014 Research Excellence Framework included work from PhD researchers.
+Your research will build on your knowledge of your subject as well as the wider direction of research at the University.
+Over half of all submissions to the 2014 Research Excellence Framework included work from PhD researchers.

 The University of Leeds is one of the largest research-intensive universities in the UK, offering a range of research degrees from Masters to PhDs (full-time or split-site), as well as Professional Doctorates.